Conjunctive Queries: Unique Characterizations and Exact Learnability: Frontiers in the homomorphism lattice of structures

-\begin{example} In the realm of digraphs, viewed as relational structures without designated elements with a single binary relation, every directed path $A$ of, say, $k>1$ nodes has finite duality (w.r.t.~the class of digraphs).
-Indeed, it is not difficult to verify that for every digraph $C$, $A\rightarrow C$ iff $C\not\rightarrow D$ where $D$ is the digraph with nodes $\{1,\dots k-1\}$ and edges $\{(i,j) \mid i<j\}$.
+\begin{example} In the realm of digraphs, viewed as relational structures without distinguished elements with a single binary relation, every directed path $A$ of, say, $k>1$ nodes has finite duality (w.r.t.~the class of digraphs).
+Indeed, it is not difficult to verify that for every digraph $C$, $A\to C$ iff $C\not\to D$ where $D$ is the digraph with nodes $\{1,\dots k-1\}$ and edges $\{(i,j) \mid i<j\}$.
+(This example is known as the Gallai-Hasse-Roy-Vitaver Theorem.
+Amusingly, this result was obtained and published independently by all these four researchers, each in a different language, in the 1960s). \end{example}